MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-overview.md

 2. Download the PowerShell script named **mst-CA-readiness.ps1** from [aka.ms/mst-ca-provisioning](https://aka.ms/mst-ca-provisioning).

 3. Using credentials that have the Azure Role permissions [equivalent to **Application Administrator**](/azure/active-directory/users-groups-roles/directory-assign-admin-roles#application-administrator-permissions), run the script from any location in your environment, to provision your tenant.

+   > [!CAUTION]
+   > During the Microsoft Tunnel preview, *mst-CA-readiness.ps1* is an unsigned script.
+To enable an unsigned script to run, use the following command: **Set-ExecutionPolicy -executionPolicy Unrestricted**.
+Use of this command can reduce security in your environment.
+Therefore, if you use the command to enable use of *mst-CA-readiness.ps1*, plan to restore a stronger level of PowerShell security to your environment after the your use of the readiness script is complete.
+For more information, see [set-executionpolicy](https://docs.microsoft.com/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7) in the PowerShell documentation.
+   >
+   > In a future update, *mst-CA-readiness.ps1* will be signed, which will remove the need to set ExecutionPolicy to *Unrestricted*.

    The script modifies your tenant by creating a service principle with the following details:

    - App ID: 3678c9e9-9681-447a-974d-d19f668fcd88
    - Name: Microsoft Tunnel Gateway